jmalicki/econ-graph/personas/ai-developer-standards.md

   * Container timeouts: Often Docker resource issues or network problems
   * Compilation errors: Usually missing dependencies or syntax issues
   * Test failures: Check if tests are properly isolated and cleaned up
+  * Smoke test failures: Often caused by unit tests trying to access external dependencies
 * Always fix the root cause, not just the symptoms.
 For example, if you see database constraint violations, fix the test isolation rather than just changing the test data.
+* If smoke tests fail due to external dependencies, move the problematic tests to integration tests.